imagej/napari-imagej/doc/Configuration.rst

 This document explains how to augment napari-imagej to configure available functionality.

 We assume familiarity in launching napari-imagej.
-Please see `this page <./Initialization.html>`_ for more information on launching napari-imagej
+Please see `this page <./Initialization.html>`_ for more information on launching napari-imagej.

 Accessing napari-imagej settings
 --------------------------------